pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

   > If the SSL Certificate is for use with API Gateway's Cloudfront endpoints it must be created in us-east-1
   > independent to where the API is deployed.

-2. Create a DNS record to prove we do own the domain.
+Next, create a DNS record to prove we do own the domain.
 This can be automated as follows if your domain is hosted in Route53:

 {{% choosable language "javascript,typescript" %}}